Nightclub: World War II years

-In Occupied France, jazz and bebop music, and the jitterbug dance were banned by the Nazis as "decadent American influences", so as an act of resistance, people met at hidden basements called discothèques where they danced to jazz and swing music, which was played on a single turntable when a jukebox was not available.
+In occupied France, jazz and bebop music, and the jitterbug dance were banned by the Nazis as "decadent American influences", so as an act of resistance, people met at hidden basements called discothèques where they danced to jazz and swing music, played on a single turntable when a jukebox was not available.
 These discothèques were also patronized by anti-Vichy youth called zazous.
-There were also underground discothèques in Nazi Germany patronized by anti-Nazi youth called the "Swing Kids".
+In Nazi Germany, there were underground discothèques patronized by anti-Nazi youth called the "Swing Kids".